OpenDataServices/os4d/docs/about/index.md

 Open Data Services Co-operative was established in 2015 to support organisations to publish and use open data.
 We have a particular focus on incubating early stage open data standards, and supporting the development of effective transparency and collaboration initiatives using well-maintained open data standards.

-We often act as the technical partner to policy-focussed initiatives, working under contract to develop and maintain open data standards, and to support standard implementation.
+We often act as the technical partner to policy-focused initiatives, working under contract to develop and maintain open data standards, and to support standard implementation.

 Our team of employees and members work across a range of tasks: